ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

 ## Limitations of Gaussian Processes
 1. **Slow inference.** Computing the covariance matrix's inverse has a $$\mathcal{O}(N^3)$$ time complexity, rendering exact inference too slow for more than a few thousand data points.
 2. **Choosing a covariance kernel.** There's some arbitrariness when choosing a kernel.
 However, the kernel's hyperparameters can be inferred by maximizing the marginal likelihood, and the whole process can be automated.
 3. **Gaussian processes are in some sense idealizations**.
-For the understanding of extreme phenomena exhibited by real physical systems, non-Gaussian processes might be more relevant.
-In this context, GP serve as starting points to be perturbed.
+For the understanding of extreme phenomena exhibited by real physical systems, non-Gaussian processes might turn out more suitable.
+In this context, GPs serve as starting points to be perturbed.

 ## References
 1. Surrogates: Gaussian process modeling, design and optimization for the applied sciences by Robert B. Gramacy, 2021-02-06. https://bookdown.org/rbg/surrogates/